-5.5 Designated Teacher
+6.9.
+Designated Teacher

-Schools will appoint a designated teacher who will work with the virtual school head to support the progress of looked after children and promote the educational achievement of previously looked after children.
+- 6.9.1.
+The School/academy will appoint a designated teacher who will work with the virtual school head to support the progress of looked after children and promote the educational achievement of previously looked after children. - 6.9.2.
 The Virtual school head is the lead responsible officer for ensuring that arrangements are in place to improve the educational experiences and outcomes of the authority's looked-after children, including those placed out-of-authority, including responsibilities towards children who have left care through adoption, special guardianship, or child arrangement orders or who were adopted from state care outside England or Wales.
 They also have a non-statutory responsibility for the strategic oversight of the educational attendance, attainment and progress of pupils with a social worker.
 The virtual school head should also identify and engage with key professionals, e.g. DSLs, SENCOs, social workers, mental health leads and others.

-6. Confidentiality and Communication
+7. Confidentiality and Communication